Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Abstract

 \section{Abstract}

 The load planning problem is a critical challenge in service network design for parcel carriers: it decides how many trailers (or loads), perhaps of different types, to assign for dispatch over time between pairs of terminals.
 Another key challenge is to determine a flow plan, which specifies how parcel volumes are assigned to planned loads.
-This paper considers the Dynamic Load Planning Problem (DLPP) that considers both flow and load planning challenges jointly in order to adjust loads and flows as the demand forecast changes over time before the day of operations.
+This paper considers the Outbound Load Planning Problem (OLPP) that considers flow and load planning challenges jointly in order to adjust loads and flows as the demand forecast changes over time before the day of operations in a terminal.
 The paper aims at developing a decision-support tool to inform planners making these decisions at terminals across the network.
-The paper formulates the DLPP as a MIP and shows that it admits a large number of symmetries in a network where each commodity can be routed through primary and alternate paths.
-As a result, an optimization solver may return fundamentally different solutions to closely related problems (i.e., DLPPs with slightly different inputs), confusing planners and reducing trust in optimization.
-To remedy this limitation, the paper proposes a Goal-Directed Optimization (GDO) that eliminates those symmetries by generating optimal solutions staying close to a reference plan.
-The paper also proposes an optimization proxy to address the computational challenges of the optimization models.
-The proxy combines a machine learning model and a feasibility restoration model and finds solutions that satisfy real-time constraints imposed by planners-in-the-loop.
-An extensive computational study on industrial instances shows that the optimization proxy is around $10$ times faster than the commercial solver in obtaining the same quality solutions and orders of magnitude faster for generating solutions that are consistent with each other.
-The proposed approach also demonstrates the benefits of the DLPP for load consolidation, and the significant savings obtained from combining machine learning and optimization.
+The paper formulates the OLPP as a mixed-integer programming (MIP) model and shows that it admits a large number of symmetries in a network where each commodity can be routed through primary and alternate terminals.
+As a result, an optimization solver may return fundamentally different solutions to closely related problems (i.e., OLPPs with slightly different inputs), confusing planners and reducing trust in optimization.
+To remedy this limitation, the first contribution of the paper is to propose a lexicographical optimization approach that eliminates those symmetries by generating optimal solutions staying close to a reference plan.
+The second contribution of the paper is the design of an optimization proxy that addresses the computational challenges of the optimization model.
+The optimization proxy combines a machine-learning model and a MIP-based repair procedure to find near-optimal solutions that satisfy real-time constraints imposed by planners in the loop.
+An extensive computational study on industrial instances shows that the optimization proxy is around $10$ times faster than the commercial solver in obtaining solutions of similar quality; the optimization proxy is also orders of magnitude faster for generating solutions that are consistent with each other.
+The proposed approach also demonstrates the benefits of the OLPP for load consolidation and the significant savings obtained from combining machine learning and optimization.